BilalNHashim/UN-Climate-RAG-System/README.md

 A tool for extracting climate policy information from National Determined Contributions (NDC) documents.
 ## Overview

 This project provides a framework for analyzing climate policy information from NDC documents submitted to the UNFCCC.
-It is designed as part of the DS205 course at the London School of Economics and Political Science.

 The Climate Policy Extractor helps you: